exploratory-io/book/analytics/topic_model.md

 ## "Top Words by Category" View

 "Top Words by Category" View appears only when the optional Category column is specified.
-It shows percent stacked bar charts that shows the ratio of the document's category for the occurrences of each topic's top words.
+It shows percent stacked bar charts that show the ratio of the document's category for the occurrences of each topic's top words.

 ## "Documents" View